phoenixlai833/Joey-Phoenix/docs/step-2.md

 ---

 # Building File Structure
+### Overview
+(intro here)
 Now that you have successfully installed Express.js and EJS, let's set up your project directory.
 In this step, you will create the folders and files in which you will build your project upon.

 In this task, we will be making the following files and directories:
-- *index.js* file
-- *views* folder
-- *index.ejs* file
-- *public* folder
-- *style.css* file.

-The *index.js* acts like the central logic file that handles the server hosting logic.
+> - *index.js* file: acts as the central logic file that handles the server hosting logic.

-The *views* directory will contain all the EJS files.
-EJS files are HTML files that can handle JavaScript logic.
-In this task, we will be making an *index.ejs* file.
+> - *views* folder: contain all the Embedded Javascript Templates(ejs) files.
+EJS files are **dynamic** HTML files that can handle JavaScript logic.

-We will also be making a *style.css* file which will live in a folder named *public*.
+>> - *index.ejs* file: A ejs file that uses logic from the *index.js* file to serve content.
+> - *public* folder: Holds all static files of the application.
+>> - *style.css* file: Contains styling that can be linked to EJS or HTML files.

-In order to create files and folders using VSCode, hover your cursor over the project directory and select the appropriate icon.
+💭 NOTE: In order to create files and folders using VSCode, hover your cursor over the project directory and select the appropriate icon.

+---

+### Express.js File Structure

-## Step 1: Create a new file named *index.js* in your project folder
+**1.** Create a new file named *index.js* in your project folder.
 💭 NOTE: Make sure you the file is located in your project folder as shown below.